 A good README.md

-A README.md file in the root of the repository is going to be the first things your users see.
 GitHub renders this file on the main page of the repository.

 This is an example from the NixOS organization: